-10.12.6 Fire Marshal Inspections: The Western Regional Office of the State Fire Marshal Office will normally be responsible for the Fire Marshal inspection.
+10.12.6 Fire Marshal Inspections: The appropriate Regional Office of the State Fire Marshal's Office will normally be responsible for the Fire Marshal inspections.
+The University Review Unit will normally be responsible for coordinating these inspections.

 SECTION 10.13 CONSTRUCTION CHANGE ORDERS